alteryx/featuretools-docker/README.md

 ## More configuration options

 This docker image is based on a jupyter notebook image maintained by the Jupyter team.
-While the "What it Gives You" section of their [https://github.com/jupyter/docker-stacks/tree/master/minimal-notebook](github repository) doesn't describe the python installation of this image, the Notebook Options, Docker Options, and SSL Certificates sections are very useful for configuring the notebook to your needs.
-The Jupyter Notebook documentation is also a good resource, with the [https://jupyter-notebook.readthedocs.io/en/latest/config.html](configuration section) and the [https://jupyter-notebook.readthedocs.io/en/latest/security.html](security section) being the most relevant.
+While the "What it Gives You" section of their [github repository](https://github.com/jupyter/docker-stacks/tree/master/minimal-notebook) doesn't describe the python installation of this image, the Notebook Options, Docker Options, and SSL Certificates sections are very useful for configuring the notebook to your needs.
+The Jupyter Notebook documentation is also a good resource, with the [configuration section](https://jupyter-notebook.readthedocs.io/en/latest/config.html) and the [security section](https://jupyter-notebook.readthedocs.io/en/latest/security.html) being the most relevant.